pallets-eco/flask-mail/docs/index.rst

     with app.open_resource("image.png") as fp:
         msg.attach("image.png", "image/png", fp.read())

+See the `API`_ for details.

-If ``MAIL_ASCII_ATTACHMENTS`` is set to **True**, filenames will be converted to an ascii equivalent.
+If ``MAIL_ASCII_ATTACHMENTS`` is set to **True**, filenames will be converted to an ASCII equivalent.
 This can be useful when using a mail relay that modify mail content and mess up Content-Disposition specification when filenames are UTF-8 encoded.

-See the `API`_ for details.
+The conversion to ASCII is a basic removal of non-ASCII characters.
+It should be fine for any unicode character that can be decomposed by NFKD into one or more ASCII characters.
+If you need romanization/transliteration (i.e `ß` → `ss`) then your application should do it and pass a proper ASCII string.

 Unit tests and suppressing emails
 ---------------------------------